geodinst/pcacrobatics/README.md

 - **WebPointCloudAcrobatics.ipynb**: Notebook deals with some commonly used libraries for Web based point cloud visualization.

 The workshop data originated from the [CLSS portal](https://www.clss.si), which provides LiDAR data for Slovenia.
 The required filenames and installation location are listed in **Get Ready** and `data/README.md`.

-## Optional Potree installation

-Installing standalone Potree/PotreeConverter is not mandatory.
-The workshop is designed to demonstrate this part without requiring participants to install it, but participants who want to follow it interactively can install Potree/PotreeConverter separately.
-[Potree installation instructions placeholder](https://example.org/point-cloud-acrobatics/potree-setup).

 ## QGIS outside the Conda environment